heyudude/Brawl-Stars-Club-Tools/README.rst

 The above example is French.
 Use the locale code listed above

-If you wish for crtools to be available in another languages, reach out to me.
+If you wish for bstools to be available in another languages, reach out to me.
 I'm unable to do the translation myself (I speak only English), but I can help you provide a translation for this.